SLATE

 WORKING WITH CLIENT

 Our client had an ambitious vision with many features in mind, but we had to communicate that our focus should be on the scheduling capabilities that our developers could realistically achieve within the limited timeframe.
-Instead of having many different features that would be too much to handle, we carefully considered each step of the process to ensure our main features were executed effectively.
+Therefore, we carefully considered each step of the process to ensure our main features were executed effectively.

 WORKING WITH DEVELOPERS